What’s the Best Grade of Maple Syrup?

 • their organic maple syrup is certified by QAI (Quality Assurance International), which is a step above being simply organic.

 Moral of the story: go straight to the source if you really want to know the truth behind the products you’re buying.
-Companies are usually more than happy to answer your questions because they want you to buy their product!
+Legitimate companies are often happy to answer your questions because they want you to be confident in and purchase their products.

 How about you?